Somebody sent me a note, said you better look at that because that's not what happened.

 You don't know what you're talking about.

-Well, good uh great if that happens, I frankly fully agree with uh with that sentiment.
+I frankly fully agree with that sentiment.

 Something about conservatism I've always tried to tell people.

-Because one of the things that really rubs me uh wrong about it is the way it's been characterized as caring only about the rich and not caring about the poor and the disadvantaged.
+Because one of the things that really rubs me wrong about it is the way it's been characterized as caring only about the rich and not caring about the poor and the disadvantaged.

 And the truth is that conservatism, by its very existence and definition, is compassion.

-Conservatives love everybody, and they want the best for everybody.
+Conservatives love everybody and they want the best for everybody.

 We just believe that government's not part of the recipe.